 The SEMS Technical Group established the After Action/Corrective Action (AA/CA) SEMS Specialist Committee to address the NIMS requirements for After Action/Corrective Actions and plans within the framework of SEMS.
-Products developed by this committee will be for use by state, local, and tribal governments in order to support efforts towards NIMS compliance.
+Products developed by this committee will be for use by state, local, and available as a best practice for tribal governments in order to support and encourage efforts towards NIMS compliance.